ismailabouzeidx/Blob-Tracking/README.md

-# Blob-Tracking
+# Blob-Pushing
-Source code of a Blue blob tracking algo using OpenCV.
+Source code of a Blue blob tracking/pushing algo using OpenCV & Moveit!.

 The code is works for the most part; however, it will be improved with the future use of services to declare arm states "push/dont push".
 The code is capable of detecting and following a blob but if the blob is not in-view at all times, errors arise.